 - Designed to provide improved workability when repointing masonry joints

 - Lime based mortars are less susceptible to sulphate attack

-- The flexible nature of Limelite Heritage Lime Pointing Mortar means that a reduced amount of vertical movement joints are required and this reduces the chance of cracking
+- The flexible nature of Limelite Lime Pointing Mortar means that a reduced amount of vertical movement joints are required and this reduces the chance of cracking

 - Factory supplied and quality controlled